Broosky/Lumenary/README.md

 # 💡 **Lumenary**

-An upcoming project — schematic and design phase underway.
+An upcoming project.
+Schematic and design phase underway.
 More details, diagrams, and documentation coming soon.

 ---